-The employee may be likeable and even work hard, but the work has problems.
-Now, you’re wondering if he or she can handle an important project.
+The employee may be likable and even work hard, but the work has problems.
+Now, you’re wondering if they can handle an important project.

-At its core, it’s is an issue of trust.
+At its core, not wanting to delegate is an issue of trust.
 Can you trust this individual to get the job done?

 Whether you’re dealing with an individual or an entire team, knowing how to build and keep trust is crucial to effective leadership.